code0-god/code0-god.github.io/_tabs/about.md

 A rolling feed of the latest logs and posts.

 2. ***Tags***
-Browse by topic: C/C++, CO&A, OS, AI-accel and more.
+Browse by topic: C/C++, CO&A, OS, research and more.

 3. ***About***
 (You’re here!)
 Principles and purpose behind this site.